hydroperx/metro.js/README.md

 ### Input navigation

+This library uses [`@hydroper/inputaction`](https://jsr.io/@hydroper/inputaction) for detecting pressed input such as keyboard arrows.
+You may customize the global `Input.input` input actions for supporting buttons other than arrow keys.

+**Important**

 - Elements that may be navigated with arrow buttons contain the cascading class name `.buttonNavigable`.
 This is useful for applications like games for avoid duplicating focus handling by detecting that class name.

 ### Context menu